kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.18" state="beta" >}}

 Kubernetes supports SCTP as a `protocol` value in Service, Endpoint, NetworkPolicy and Pod definitions as a beta feature.
-To enable this feature, the cluster administrator needs to enable the `SCTPSupport` feature gate on the apiserver, for example, `--feature-gates=SCTPSupport=true,…`.
+As a beta feature , this is enabled by default.
+To disable this feature, the cluster administrator needs to disable the `SCTPSupport` feature gate on the apiserver, for example, `--feature-gates=SCTPSupport=false,…`.

 When the feature gate is enabled, you can set the `protocol` field of a Service, Endpoint, NetworkPolicy or Pod to `SCTP`.
 Kubernetes sets up the network accordingly for the SCTP associations, just like it does for TCP connections.